Travel Money at Gatwick Airport

 Moneycorp is stationed at Gatwick Airport in both the North and South terminal.
 Their daily exchange rates are displayed on boards that are automatically updated 24 hours a day.
 It is usually more expensive to buy your foreign cash at the airport than to purchase it beforehand, although you might be able to order cash from Moneycorp online and collect it at the airport to take advantage of their online deals.

-Some currencies may be more difficult to get hold of and may not be available to purchase at the airport, this is the case with less popular currencies and another reason why you should purchase cash before you fly from Gatwick.
+It may also save you stress as well as some currencies may be more difficult to get hold of and may not be available to purchase at the airport, so if you order before you travel then you won’t have this concern.

 Using a credit or debit card while you are away may make spending easy, but it is difficult to know exactly what you are spending and it could cost you more money.